japila-books/spark-sql-internals/docs/spark-sql-TungstenAggregationIterator.md

 * <<peakMemory, peakMemory>>, <<spillSize, spillSize>> and <<avgHashProbe, avgHashProbe>> are used at the <<TaskCompletionListener, end of every task>> (one per partition)

-The metrics are then displayed as part of [HashAggregateExec](physical-operators/HashAggregateExec.md) aggregate physical operator (e.g. in web UI in <<spark-sql-webui.md#ExecutionPage, Details for Query>>).
+The metrics are then displayed as part of [HashAggregateExec](physical-operators/HashAggregateExec.md) aggregate physical operator (e.g. in web UI in [Details for Query](SQLTab.md#ExecutionPage)).

 ![HashAggregateExec in web UI (Details for Query)](images/spark-sql-HashAggregateExec-webui-details-for-query.png)